qwshen/spark-etl-framework/README.md

 In situation where the logic of transforming data is very complicated, or a new reader and/or writer would be preferred, a custom Actor can be created by following this [guide](docs/custom-actor.md).

 ### Spark-SQL practices
-- Never use in where clause, such as
+- Never use "in" key word in where clause, such as
 ```SQL
    select * from orders where user_id in (select id from users)
 ```